ghiewa/Handsontable-select2-editor/README.md

 Handsontable-select2-editor
 ===========================

-Handsontable Select2 Editor
+Handsontable Select2 Editor.
+Forked from https://github.com/trebuchetty/Handsontable-select2-editor

-Here is a jsfiddle of this editor working with Select2 3.5.2 and Handsontable 0.16.0 http://jsfiddle.net/trebuchetty/tLp0dnga/ (hat-tip to @abugroup for helping to put this together)
+Here is a jsfiddle of this editor working with Select2 4.0.1 and Handsontable 0.27.0

 Using this custom editor